Our Lady of the Sphere

 Our Lady of the Sphere is a 1969 American experimental film directed by Larry Jordan.

 Summary

 The experimental film features ambiguous characters (a boy, a deep-sea diver and a mystical lady with an orbital head) on a surrealist dream-like journey full of various imagery through juxtaposed with symbols and images from themes such as antiquity to the space age, accompanied by alternating backgrounds, before the film ends in a garden.

 Legacy

 Our Lady of the Sphere is now part of Anthology Film Archives' Essential Cinema Repertory collection.
-In 2010, it was selected for preservation by the National Film Registry.
+In 2010, it was selected for preservation in the National Film Registry by the Library of Congress.